layer5io/advanced-istio-service-mesh-workshop/lab-1/README.md

 ## <a name="2"></a> 2 - Verify install

+In the Istio management page:

-On the Istio adapter's management page, on the `Validate Service Mesh Configuration` card, you can click on the (+) icon and select `Verify Installation` to verify the Istio installation inside the cluster.
+1. Click the (+) icon on the `Validate Service Mesh Configuration` card.
+1. Select `Verify Installation` to verify the installation of Istio.

 #### Alternatively: